dthigpen/dtcraft-datapacks/autocraft/README.md

 <img src="docs/autocrafter.png" width=200>

 The autocrafter will only work when there is a `hopper` below it.
 Lock the `hopper` and fill in the items for the recipe, then unlock the `hopper` to craft the item.
-Items filled into the autocrafter will not stack if there are spaces available.
-For example if three iron ingots are fed into the block, they will spread to take up three slots as opposed to one.
+Items filled into the autocrafter will **not** stack if there are spaces available.
+For example if three iron ingots are fed into the slot, they will spread to take up three slots as opposed to one.

 <img src="docs/autocrafter2.png" width=200>